BUSHRISK – Tracking the bushmeat: a molecular framework for tracing the African bushmeat trade and risks of emerging diseases

 Fabien Leprieur, MARBEC, Université de Montpellier, France

-Ecology of the bushmeat trade in West and Central Africa
+Assessing the impact of the wildlife trade in West Africa…